Malcolm Turnbull, Minister for the Environment and Water Resources, February 2006

 - By 30 November 2007, DFWA to implement proposed formal management arrangements that will improve the ecological sustainability of the Joint Authority Northern Shark Fishery.

 - DFWA to provide DEW with six monthly reporting on progress with implementing the proposed formal management arrangements and DEW's conditions and recommendations.

 Recommendations on the Wildlife Trade Operation Declaration for the Joint Authority Northern Shark Fishery

 - DFWA to develop fishery specific objectives linked to performance indicators and performance measures for target species, key byproduct, discards and protected species interactions.
 Within 3 months of becoming aware that a performance measure has not been met, DFWA will develop appropriate management responses for timely implementation.

-- DFWA to conduct a compliance risk assessment for the Joint Authority Northern Shark Fishery, and DFWA to develop a compliance strategy for the fishery to address these risks.
+- DFWA to conduct a compliance risk assessment for the JASDGDLF, WCDGDLF and the WANCSF, and DFWA to develop compliance strategies for the Fisheries to address these risks.

 - DFWA to develop and implement recovery strategies for all overfished target stocks to actively promote the recovery of shark stocks to ecologically viable stock levels.

 - DFWA to provide a mechanism, which allows fishers to record interactions with protected and/or listed species.
 DFWA will implement an education program to ensure that industry has the capacity to make these reports at an appropriate level of accuracy.

 - DFWA to analyse existing information and observer data and develop a predictive model to identify the levels of coverage required to determine, for management purposes, the nature and level of protected species interactions within the Fisheries.
 DFWA will, in consultation with DEW, implement a program consistent with the levels of coverage identified.